cfengine/design-center/package_management/yumrepo/README.md

 ## PLATFORM
 Linux

+## DESCRIPTION

+Create a repository in a given location.
+Update repository metadata any time files are added or removed from the location.

 ## REQUIREMENTS
 * createrepo command is needed to manage repositorys

-It will create a repository in a given location, any time files are added or removed from the location the repository metadata is refreshed.

 ## SAMPLE USAGE